 Poetry manuscripts should be submitted in hard copy or as PDF documents.
 Include a title page with your name and contact information, and a table of contents if appropriate.
 Also include a brief bio with your publication history.
 Manuscripts may be single-spaced unless the lines and poems are both very long; in which case, please double-space.
 Pages should be numbered.

+Because its publication schedule is limited to two books a year, Oskana accepts simultaneous submissions.
 A manuscript that is being considered elsewhere may be submitted on the following conditions:

 1. That the other press also considers multiple submissions.

 2. That the manuscript be accompanied by a letter in which the author undertakes to inform the University of Regina Press immediately should the manuscript be accepted elsewhere and also undertakes immediately to accept an offer of publication from the University of Regina Press, should such an offer be made.

 The postal address for hard copy manuscripts is: